 Brooke is helping to manage our Customer Satisfaction and Business Development.
 She is also our trade show coordinator and assists us with finding new tools to be successful.

 President and Founder

-Larry Caddell started his career in the United States Air Force in 1968 and served at Tyndall Air Force Base in Panama City, Florida.
-Larry served in the Air Force Survival School.
-Larry returned to his home town, in Carthage, North Carolina, where he spent the next 23 years serving in several North Carolina banks.
-He last served as an Area Executive over 5 of his banks 32 branch offices.
+Larry started his career serving his country in the United States Air Force and in the Air Force Survival School.
+Upon his return to civillian life he provided services to several North Carolina banks.
+His latest in the capacity of an Area Executive over 5 branch offices.

-Larry left banking and went to work at Southern Software in Southern Pines, NC.
+When Larry made the decision to change adventures he went to work at Southern Software in Southern Pines, NC.
 After a short time, Larry was invited to buy into the company and became an equity owner and CEO, where he spent the next 16 years until his retirement.
-As CEO, Larry led the company into Public Safety Software, as they were only in the ERP market before his arrival.
-He also led them to provide a Commercial Off the Shelf (COTS) solution, where they were a custom shop.
-His specialty was in customer support.
-One of his claims to fame, was his home number being on his business card.
-He was that confident in his support team as he constantly drilled home the importance of the customer’s happiness.
+As CEO, Larry led the company toward providing Public Safety Software solutions and further pushed for a Commercial Off the Shelf (COTS) solution which was all new to the company.
+His specialty was in customer support; going so far as to include his home telephone number on his business card.
+Satisfied customers were his business.

-Larry is married to Lisa, and they are the proud parents of 3 adult children and 6 grandchildren.
+Larry and his lovely wife Lisa are the proud parents of 3 adult children and 6 grandchildren.
 They live on their farm with their dog Monty.

 CEO and Founder